 - Circular polarizer filters are useful.
 Bring any ND filters if you have them.

 - Extra batteries, memory cards, and cleaning supplies.

 - Laptop if you wish to backup your photos or follow along during the post-processing instruction.

 - We may be able to rent you gear if you don't have everything you need.

 - Sturdy hiking footwear, hiking socks, and long pants .

-- A rain jacket and several warm layers since it can get cold in Nov.
+- A rain jacket and a warm layer.

 - Sunscreen, Sunglasses, Warm Hat, Sun Hat, and Gloves